needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-files.md

 2. Have some assets in the cloud.
 There are several ways to do so:

    * You can create assets through the [Get started with Assets](get-started-management.md).
-   * You can upload assets from existing Unity assets; see the [Asset Database Uploader sample](./asset-database-uploader-sample.md).
    * You can create assets through the dashboard; see the [Managing assets on the dashboard](https://docs.unity3d.com/docs-asset-manager/manual/add-asset.html) documentation.

 ## How do I...?